npg70/galbreath-old/sources/kintyre-families.md

 * [William Campbell G]() (1870-1946)
 * [William G](/people/galbraith-william-1846-campbell.md), d.
 1926 age 80 (father of above), m.
 Helen Campbell

-    * Look good -- William G married Helen Campbell at Southend 22 June 1869
+    * BIO:  William G married Helen Campbell at Southend 22 June 1869

 ---

 * [Samuel G-](/people/galbraith-samuel-1827.md), d.
 1860
 * [David G-](/people/galbreath-david-1797.md), his father

-    * Could this be a lowland family?
-Based just on names I would thing so.
+    * QUESTION: Could this be a lowland family?
+Based just on names I would think so.
-    * Samuel Galbraith, son of David Galbreath and Janet Mitchell. baptized at Campbeltown 14 Jan 1827, and died 17 Oct 1860.
+    * BIO: Samuel Galbraith, son of David Galbreath and Janet Mitchell. baptized at Campbeltown 14 Jan 1827, and died 17 Oct 1860.
 He married at Campbeltown 8 April 1860 to Margaret Beaton
-    * David Galbreath, son of Samuel Galbreath and Janet Langwill, at Campbeltown was born 16 Sept 1797 and baptised 19 Sep 1797.
+    * BIO: David Galbreath, son of Samuel Galbreath and Janet Langwill, at Campbeltown was born 16 Sept 1797 and baptised 19 Sep 1797.
 He died 12 Aug 1884.
 He married 5 Oct 1824 to Janet Mitchell Janet was the daughter of Archibald Mitchell and Agnes Greenless, born around 1801 and died 4 Oct 1874 in Campbeltown.

 ---

 * [Rev. Angus G-](/people/galbraith-angus-1837-sutherland.md) 1837-1909, son of ~Donald~ Niel and Janet McQuilkan

-tbd
+    * CORRECTION: Father is Neil not Donald.

 ---